Hong Kong protests deepen retail gloom as China visitors stay away

 “For overseas tourists, they don’t understand much about Occupy Central, but they are concerned if there will be any riots or large-scale rally, and they worry about the refund policy if there is unrest,” said Paul Leung, chairman of The Hong Kong Inbound Travel Association, referring to refunds on tours.

+Prada SpA’s (1913.HK) Hong Kong-listed shares have fallen to their lowest level in 26 months.

-“We are concerned about the development,” said a spokeswoman from cosmetics chain Sa Sa International.
+“We are concerned about the development,” said a spokeswoman from cosmetics chain Sa Sa International (0178.HK).
 “Sa Sa is closely monitoring the event and will adopt contingency measures when appropriate.”

 “Social, political tension is clearly driving a few people away because obviously you have a lot of different options.
 If you’re a wealthy Chinese individual, the likelihood is that you’ve been to Hong Kong two or three times already and you’ll have more welcoming places to go to,” said Erwan Rambourg, who researches luxury and sporting goods research at HSBC.